opensearch-project/project-website/_posts/2023-03-06-NGINX-Dashboards-with-Fluent-Bit.md

 ## Importing the dashboard in OpenSearch

-See the following tutorials:
+For examples and demos of NGINX dashboard and Fluent bit, see the following tutorials:

--	To see example pre-loaded data, see the following demo.
-Use the text in the following [readme file](https://github.com/opensearch-project/observability/blob/e18cf354fd7720a6d5df6a6de5d53e51a9d43127/integrations/nginx/samples/preloaded/README.md).
+-	For example preloaded data, see the following demo.
+Use the text in [this readme file](https://github.com/opensearch-project/observability/blob/e18cf354fd7720a6d5df6a6de5d53e51a9d43127/integrations/nginx/samples/preloaded/README.md).
--	To see an example live NGINX->fluent-bit->OpenSearch workflow, see the following demo.
-Use the text in the following [readme file](https://github.com/opensearch-project/observability/blob/9267012051fabfc2a971493bddde60448bc48ecf/integrations/nginx/test/README.md).
+-	To view an example live NGINX > fluent-bit > OpenSearch workflow, see the following demo.
+Use the text in [this readme file](https://github.com/opensearch-project/observability/blob/9267012051fabfc2a971493bddde60448bc48ecf/integrations/nginx/test/README.md).
-- See the following [playground](https://observability.playground.opensearch.org/app/dashboards#/view/96847220-5261-44d0-89b4-65f3a659f13a) that displays the pre-loaded NGINX demo based on fluent translated data ingested into the simple schema logs data-stream.
+- See the following OpenSearch [Playground](https://observability.playground.opensearch.org/app/dashboards#/view/96847220-5261-44d0-89b4-65f3a659f13a) demo that uses a preloaded NGINX > fluent-bit > OpenSearch simple schema log data stream.

 ## Summary and next steps